Sinaptik-AI/pandas-ai/README.md

 ## 📜 License

-PandaAI is available under the MIT expat license, except for the `pandasai/ee` directory (which has it's [license here](https://github.com/Sinaptik-AI/pandas-ai/blob/master/pandasai/ee/LICENSE) if applicable.
+PandaAI is available under the MIT expat license, except for the `pandasai/ee` directory of this repository, which has its [license here](https://github.com/Sinaptik-AI/pandas-ai/blob/master/pandasai/ee/LICENSE).

-If you are interested in managed PandaAI Cloud or self-hosted Enterprise Offering, [contact us](https://forms.gle/JEUqkwuTqFZjhP7h8).
+If you are interested in managed PandaAI Cloud or self-hosted Enterprise Offering, [contact us](https://getpanda.ai/pricing).

 ## Resources

+> **Beta Notice**
+> Release v3 is currently in beta.
+The following documentation and examples reflect he features and functionality in progress and may change before the final release.

 - [Docs](https://pandas-ai.readthedocs.io/en/latest/) for comprehensive documentation
 - [Examples](examples) for example notebooks
 - [Discord](https://discord.gg/KYKj9F2FRH) for discussion with the community and PandaAI team

-> **Beta Notice**
-> Release v3 is currently in beta.
-This documentation reflects the features and functionality in progress and may change before the final release.

 ## 🤝 Contributing